Louise B. Belsterling Botanical Collection

 The oldest and rarest books held by the McDermott Library are found in this Collection, which is named for Louise B. Belsterling whose personal library formed the basis of the collection.
 The volumes broadly cover botany, horticulture, and garden design from around the world, written in over one dozen languages, and spanning six centuries.

 Though volumes from the Belsterling Collection do not circulate, they are available for research and use in the Special Collections reading room.
 Patrons should consider extra time for retrieval, as the volumes are stored outside of the Special Collections Division and could be unavailable.
 To ensure availability, please make an appointment with the Curator, Madeline Hoff.

 Louise Babcock Belsterling

 Louise Babcock was born on November 23, 1876 in New York to Mr. and Mrs. Charles Mathew Babcock.
-In 1902, Louise Babcock moved to Dallas and began teaching French language at St. Mary’s, after having lived in France for some time with extended family.
+In 1902, Ms. Babcock moved to Dallas and began teaching French language at St. Mary’s.
 She and Edward Belsterling met at a friend’s home, and were married shortly thereafter.

-The couple did not have any children which gave Louise the time to pursue her love for gardening and botany.
-She taught gardening for many years and published her Planting Manual for Dallas Gardens for the first time in 1941.
-Louise was an active member of The Dallas Garden Club of The Dallas Woman’s Club and was considered to be a highly regarded authority for Dallas local gardening.
-In addition to that, Louise created an extensive private library of rare books covering horticulture and botany.
-Mrs. Louise B. Belsterling passed away on April 6, 1970 in Dallas, Texas at the age of 93.
+Mrs. Belsterling was fortunate to have time to pursue her love for gardening and botany.
+She published her Planting Manual for Dallas Gardens for the first time in 1941 and was an active member of The Dallas Garden Club of The Dallas Woman’s Club.
+In addition to that, Mrs. Belsterling created an extensive private library of rare books covering horticulture and botany.
+She passed away on April 6, 1970 in Dallas at the age of 93.